 Contents of counter-notification.
 To be effective under this subsection, a counter notification must be a written communication provided to the service provider’s designated agent that includes substantially the following:

-Once you receive a counter-notice, it must be forwarded to the party filing the original takedown notice.
-Just send it to the email address they used to contact the agent.
-The notice must also contain a statement that the content will be reposted on your site in 10 to 14 days unless a court order or notice of copyright infringement lawsuit is received.
-If you don’t receive such a document, go ahead and republish the content during the indicated period of days.
+Once you receive a counter-notice, you must forward it to the copyright owner.
+Send it to the email address they used to contact the agent.
+The notice must contain a statement indicating you will repost the content on your site or app in 10 to 14 days.
+Do this unless you receive a court order or lawsuit from the copyright owner.

 Step 8 – Repeat Infringers

-The next step in the process involves repeat infringers.
-Repeat infringers continually post infringing content which forces copyright holders to play a game of whack-a-mole.
-The DMCA puts a stop to such practices by requiring online businesses to track complaints and terminate the accounts of anyone who receives multiple copyright infringement complaints that are not rebutted.
+Repeat infringers are people who post infringing content on more than one occasion.
+This conduct forces copyright owners to play whack-a-mole to protect their content.
+The DMCA puts a stop to such practices.
+Online businesses must track complaints.
+Anyone receiving more than a pre-set number of takedown notices must be terminated.
 How many complaints?
 The code does not specify, but many companies use a “twice in three years” standard.

 Although the DMCA compliance process may come across as a bit confusing at first, anyone can DIY it without much fuss.
-Do a couple of practice runs, and you should get the hang of it quickly.
+Do a couple of practice runs, and you should get the hang of it.